Red Cliffs Utah Temple

 The Red Cliffs Utah Temple, originally announced as the Washington County Utah Temple, is a temple of the Church of Jesus Christ of Latter-day Saints in St. George, Utah.
 The intent to construct the temple was announced in October 2018 by church president Russell M. Nelson.
-It is the second temple in Washington County, with the St. George Utah Temple being the first, and the fourth in southern Utah.
+It is the second temple in Washington County, with the St. George Utah Temple being the first.
+It is the fourth in southern Utah.

-The temple is approximately 96,000 square feet and contain three stories.
+The temple is approximately 96,000 square feet and has three stories.
 The construction is a significant development in a region where church members form a substantial part of the population.
 Temples differ from regular meetinghouses and church members consider them sacred where ordinances like marriages and proxy baptisms are performed.
-A public open house was held from February 1 to March 2, 2024, with the dedication, led by Henry B. Eyring, of the church's First Presidency, on March 24, 2024.
+After construction was completed, a public open house was held from February 1 to March 2, 2024, with the dedication, led by Henry B. Eyring, of the church's First Presidency, on 24 March 2024.